unixhead/pyFileTransferDiode/README.md

 There are two versions:
 Basic - this just sends each file over UDP
-FEC - this breaks each file down to a number of smaller chunks including redundant blocks of information, so that loss of some chunks does not result in loss of the file.
+FEC - this breaks each file down to a number of smaller chunks including redundant blocks of information, so corruption of data in transfer does not result in loss of the file.
+Note that this can't handle dropped packets at the minute so is a bit limited, will fix that shortly!